thileebandharmat/data_insight/README.md

-# etlvalidations
+# Insight creation
-This code contains the list of ETL validations
+This code creates highlevel insight about that data available in varoius sources